 For the result generated by first query track with the BERT data, none of the ten retrieved tracks appears in the result from the other two dataset.
-In terms of genre, the result is similar to the results from the other two datasets.
-The genres appeared in the results including Pop, Indie Rock, R & B, Funk, Hip Hop and K pop.
+In terms of genre, the result shows a similar pattern the results to the other two datasets.
+The genres appeared in the results including Pop, Indie Rock, R & B, Funk, Hip Hop and K pop, show ing no effects on the result.

 Query song 2: “One” by “U2”